 Dynamic Occupancy Groups

-The dynamic occupancy introduces the capability to handle multiple exposure groups within an event.
+The dynamic occupancy introduces the capability to handle multiple occupancy groups, composed of infected and/or exposed population within an event.
 Instead of having one single set of parameters for all the exposed (susceptible) occupants, this feature enables the model to have n groups, each with a specific occupancy profile and set of short-range interactions.
-This will facilitate more accurate risk assessments in a more heterogenous environment.
-This can also be used to define dynamic groups for the CO2 fitting algorithm.
+This can also be used to define dynamic occupancy groups for the CO2 fitting algorithm.

 This page covers the description, input structure, and results structure of this feature.